Xyvir/Ephemeral/README.md

 *Note: Ephemeral supports Markdown blocks with language tags, Shebang lines (`#!/bin/python`), and prompts for user-input if no language specified.*

+A test suite file is provided in the repo to demonstration the usage of the various supported langauges.

 ## Features

 ### Manual Language Entry & History